bcmi/libcom/README.md

 - **FOSScoreModel** [[DiscoFOS]](https://github.com/bcmi/Foreground-Object-Search-Dataset-FOSD) evaluates the compatibility between foreground and background in a composite image in terms of geometry and semantics.
 - **ShadowGenerationModel** [[ControlNet]](https://github.com/lllyasviel/ControlNet) generates plausible shadow for the inserted object in a composite image.
 - **ControlComModel** [[ControlCom]](https://github.com/bcmi/ControlCom-Image-Composition) is a generative image composition model which unifies image blending and image harmonization.
 The generated foreground has high fidelity.
-- **ObjectStitchModel** [[ObjectStitch]](https://github.com/bcmi/ObjectStitch-Image-Composition) is another generative image composition model which can adjust the pose and view of foreground, but the fidelity of generated foreground is worse than ControlComModel.
+- **MureObjectStitchModel** [[MureObjectStitch]](https://github.com/bcmi/MureObjectStitch-Image-Composition) is another generative image composition model which can adjust the pose and view of foreground, but the fidelity of generated foreground is worse than ControlComModel.

 **For the detailed method descriptions, code examples, visualization results, and performance comments, please refer to our [[documents]](https://libcom.readthedocs.io/en/latest/).** If the model performance is not satisfactory, you can finetune the pretrained model on your own dataset using the source repository and replace the original model.